lackito/otel-demo-gitops/README.md

 Instead of Terraform directly managing application workloads, Argo CD continuously monitors this repository and synchronizes changes into the Kubernetes cluster.

+## Environment boundary

+This repository is AWS-only:

+- the Argo CD instance running in Amazon EKS watches this repository;
+- `applications/otel-demo/values.yaml` contains AWS and ECR configuration;
+- `argocd/applications/otel-demo.yaml` registers the AWS application;
+- no local kind cluster watches this repository.

+The standalone local environment keeps its desired state under `gitops/otel-demo` in the separate `otel-demo-local` repository.
+Local values, Gateway resources, and a local Argo CD Application definition should not be added here.

 ---

 # Architecture